appacitive/builder-docs/server/javascript/data-store/guides.md

 Nevertheless, there are some cases where it's useful to be aware of how data is stored on the Appacitive platform.

-Internally, Appacitive stores data as JSON, so any datatype that can be converted to JSON can be stored on Parse.
+Internally, Appacitive stores data as JSON, so any datatype that can be converted to JSON can be stored on Appacitive.
 Overall, the following types are allowed for each field in your object:

 * string
 * integer